DEPCORE-PL/oc-turnstile-plugin/README.md

-# OctoberCMS Turnstile Captcha Plugin (Internal Use)
+# OctoberCMS Turnstile Captcha Plugin

-This plugin is designed for internal use within our organization.
-It integrates Cloudflare's Turnstile CAPTCHA into OctoberCMS projects, providing a simple and effective way to add CAPTCHA validation to forms.
+This plugin integrates Cloudflare's Turnstile CAPTCHA into OctoberCMS projects, providing a simple and effective way to add CAPTCHA validation to forms.
 This ensures that form submissions are made by humans and not bots.

 ## Key Features